 This is a good opera, but it takes a while to figure that out.
 The biggest problem with it is that Boito gave his best music not to Mefistofele (the title character) but to Faust and the very best music belongs to the tenor and his soprano heroine duo Margherita and to a lesser extent Helen of Troy.
 The good vs. evil competition is rather goofy (as is Mefistofele’s propensity for whistling in spite of its symbolism), but the epilogue chorus has a greater impact than it does in the prologue in spite of the fact that it is basically the same music.

 Now a little history before finishing the review: this is of the revised version.
 The premiere in 1867 was a famous flop (especially the first scene of the original act 4 set at the court of the German Emperor and a symphonic intermezzo depicting a battle which I think we can all be happy no longer is perfomed (either of these) ).
-The opera does come off episodic though as a result of all the condensing Boito went about as a result (it was a third again LONGER than it is now and the first performance ended well after midnight and was in a prologue and FIVE ACTS, with the present Epilogue as act 5 and the present act 4 as the second half of act 4).
+Incidentally, apart from two pieces which were published before 1870, the original score does not exist but was completely destroyed by Boito after the success of the revision in 1875.
+The opera does come off episodic, though, as a result of all the condensing Boito went about as a result (it was a third again LONGER than it is now and the first performance ended well after midnight and was in a prologue and FIVE ACTS, with the present Epilogue as act 5 and the present act 4 as the second half of act 4).
 I am not sure why the third act (which is only 20 minutes) is not the third scene of act 2, set issues?
 The fourth act is especially isolated from everything else as it involves time-travel on the part of Faust and Mefistofele.

 And back to the musical review: Boito overuses the chorus (this is apparent in the first half hour) and the first great music in the opera is the tenor aria that opens the anti-choral act 1 scene 2.
 The Garden Scene is nice and melodic and the recurring themes from it in the later scenes are more than welcome, but Boito basically fails to make his witches and demons frightening or even scary.
 At best they are plain weird and weird isn’t scary, it’s just awkward.
 But the prison scene is pure operatic gold followed by a fourth act that although it starts off ordinarily (albeit shimmering) includes what is probably the greatest melody in the entire work.
 The epilogue is satisfactory.
 What holds the whole opera together is the conviction and skill of the tenor singing Faust, not ironically the bass singing Mefistofele (even though all productions emphasize the diabolical bass) and the devil of Boito is just as much a cartoon as Gounod’s.
 The best components are Faust’s “Dai campi, dai prati”, the Garden Scene, the Prison Act in its entirety, the second half of Act 4, and the heavenly choir demonstrating how awesome they are by holding a single note for 20 seconds, twice!
 An undoubted B.